-A former Olympian and a member of the United States Field Hockey Association Hall of Fame, Laurel Martin begins her sixth season as the head field hockey coach at Stevenson in 2016.
+An Olympian and a member of the United States Field Hockey Association Hall of Fame, Laurel Martin begins her seventh season as the head field hockey coach at Stevenson in 2017.

 For the sixth straight season, the Stevenson field hockey team received the NFHCA National Academic Team Award for having a team grade point average above a 3.0.

 In her first season with the Mustangs, Martin guided the team to a 6-14 record and the teams sixth straight appearance in the CAC Field Hockey Championship.